 - Combat formulas/mechanics: I have fully reverse-engineered the combat mechanics (damage formulas, hit rates, critical hit data, etc), and the public calculator is complete.
-I need to make a short guide/demo for the calculator and page for it
+I need to make a short guide/demo for the calculator but otherwise we’re done here!

 - Speedrun routes: This is game that has seen very little attention from speedrunners, and it has a tremendous amount of potential for innovation.
 Only myself and a few Japanese runners have put time into making unique routes, so I’d like to make a visual representation/flowchart of the two current routes.
 It might inspire some more innovative thinking when the thought process and limitations and laid out more clearly.